Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Damage to the peripheral nervous system (paresis, paralysis).

 Such symptoms are observed more often when affected by neurotoxic poisons.
-In pregnant women, children under 3 years of age and the elderly, a particularly severe course of food poisoning is observed, and death is not ruled out.
+In pregnant women, children under 3 years of age and the elderly, food poisoning is particularly severe, and death is possible.

 Food poisoning - first aid